model-driven-devops/mdd/exercises/cicd.md

 ## GitLab

 In this lab you will use GitLab to provide version control, workflow enforcement and CI/CD automation.
 GitLab conveniently combines all of these features into a single web UI, which makes it ideal for lab environments like this.
-You will create a project named `mdd` and push the MDD repo to this project.
+For this workshop, we have pre-populated the MDD repo in GitLab.

 1. To access Gitlab, open http://devtools-gitlab.lab.devnetsandbox.local in your browser.
-Login with the "developer" credentials.
+Login with the username "developer" with password "C1sco12345".

-2. Set an API key by clicking on your user icon in the upper right corner, selecting Preferences, then Access Tokens and create a token with the "api" scope selected.
-Name the token "api-token" and click "Create personal access token".  **Copy the token after it is created.**

-3. In Visual Studio Code, set your GITLAB_API_TOKEN in your environment.
-Update `your_token_value` in the following command to the value of your token.
-    ```
-    export GITLAB_API_TOKEN=your_token_value
-    ```

-4. Create the GitLab project.
-If you are curious about how to create projects and CI variables in GitLab using the API, open up the file `extras/create-gitlab-project.sh` and examine the CURL commands used.
-    ```
-    extras/create-gitlab-project.sh
-    ```

-> Note: all further instructions in this exercise assume you are in the GitLab UI unless otherwise stated.

 ## Continuous Integration